Dog Bite Lawyer in Washington, DC

 Scienter has evolved from the notion that when an animal of a typically harmless species, such as a dog, commits harm or damage, the owner will not be held liable unless the owner is actually aware of the animal’s dangerous nature.
 Also, owners may assume that their domestic animal will behave accordingly.
 But, if the animal is considered to be “ferae naturae,” or rather, an animal that because of its species is usually dangerous, the owner has an obligation to keep the dog under control and will not get “one free bite.”

 This common law doctrine of Scienter, therefore, imposes liability for harm inflicted by a domestic pet.
-In terms of dog bites, the doctrine of scienter enables a dog bite victim to recover compensation from the keeper or owner of the dog who is aware that the dog has previously bitten someone.
+In terms of dog bites, the doctrine of scienter enables a dog bite victim to recover compensation from the keeper or owner of the dog who is aware that the dog has previously bitten someone with the help of a dog bite lawyer.
 Scienter is actually a ground for liability in every U.S. state, and it may impose liability on someone other than the dog’s owner.